 - sadness and feelings of hopelessness

-The symptoms of dysthymia and depression may cause significant distress or impairment in important areas of a person’s daily life, including; social, sexual, relational, occupational and educational functioning.
+The symptoms of dysthymia and depression may cause significant distress or impairment in important areas of a person’s daily life, including areas of social, sexual, relational, occupational and educational functioning.

 CONFIDENTIAL COUNSELLING FOR DEPRESSION AND SEXUALITY

-If you are concerned with depression please call Heide McConkey +61 2 9380 4486 during business hours and book a confidential appointment, or obtain professional advise.
+If you are concerned with sexual addiction and depression please call our professional counsellor and clinical sex therapist Heide in Sydney +61 2 9380 4486 during AEST office hours for further information, or book a confidential appointment.